-- Visual materials include the following: photographs, maps, charts, tables, graphs, other line art, and screenshots taken from websites or software applications.
-If you have other visual material types not represented here, please email publications@counseling.org prior to making your submission for clarification and guidance. - Permission to publish: Visual material must either be your own, licensed for use (e.g., Creative Commons), used with permission of the rightsholder, fall within fair use, or otherwise be free of copyright or other restrictions against reuse. - Attribution/Citation: Full attribution or citation, including any Creative Commons licensing terms, for any visual material created by a third party must be included within the caption or within the references section of your manuscript and include the full image title, artist, URL if applicable, and copyright or license terms. - If the image is reproduced with permission of the copyright holder, evidence of permission should be attached as a separate file during the submission process. - The author is responsible for determining if the image is in the public domain or if the use qualifies as fair use and be prepared to demonstrate this if requested. - NOTE: Extensive use of tables, charts, or images should be discussed with ACA publications staff prior to manuscript submission.
+- Visual materials include the following: photographs, maps, charts, graphs, other line art, and screenshots taken from websites or software applications.
+If you have other visual material types not represented here, please email publications@counseling.org prior to making your submission for clarification and guidance. - Permission to publish: Visual material must either be your own, licensed for use (e.g., Creative Commons), used with permission of the rightsholder, fall within fair use, or otherwise be free of copyright or other restrictions against reuse. - Attribution/Citation: Full attribution or citation, including any Creative Commons licensing terms, for any visual material created by a third party must be included within the caption or within the references section of your manuscript and include the full image title, artist, URL if applicable, and copyright or license terms. - If the image is reproduced with permission of the copyright holder, evidence of permission should be attached as a separate file during the submission process. - The author is responsible for determining if the image is in the public domain or if the use qualifies as fair use and be prepared to demonstrate this if requested. - Reuse of existing tables: If the author plans to reuse a table in full from another source, please recreate the table in Word whenever possible.
+Please ensure the data included in the recreated table matches the source exactly, and include the credit/citation for the original source.
+If recreating it is not possible, please include a compliant image file of the original table with the credit/citation and any permissions needed. - NOTE: Extensive use of tables, charts, or images should be discussed with ACA publications staff prior to manuscript submission.